ZarmDev/To-doz-React/featurestoadd/To-Do.md

 Go to section you were last on on startup

-Integrate Dashboard spotify into focus session

 Let user give their key to use the tinymce editor

-Use the time elapsed from dashboard.js to update the time elapsed in the focus session since focus session is terrible practice

 Change manifest.json